 - Has anyone asked CP to clear rail cars blocking roads?
-Yes □ No □ N/A □ - How would you communicate with CP? - ullet Has a communication plan for the public been established?
-Yes \Box No \Box - If yes, was CP Media Relations consulted and what is the communication plan? - Additional receptors to consider based on GIS Package?
-(If available) Yes □ No □ - If yes, what are the receptors? - What are the action levels for worker air monitoring? (if Hazmat team has capability) - What are the action levels for the Cite perimeter? (if Hazmet team has conchility - What are the action levels for the Site perimeter? (if Hazmat team has capability)
+Yes □ No □ N/A □ - How would you communicate with CP? - Has a communication plan for the public been established?
+Yes \square No \square - If yes, was CP Media Relations consulted and what is the communication plan? - Additional receptors to consider based on GIS Package?
+(If available) Yes \square No \square - If yes, what are the receptors? - What are the action levels for worker air monitoring? (if Hazmat team has capability) - What are the action levels for the Site perimeter? (if Hazmat team has capability)